ZiedYT/chats-revenge-public/README.md

         - [Lethal Company](https://thunderstore.io/c/lethal-company/p/ZiedYT/ChatsRevenge/), follow the mod setup in the mod page
         - [Pokemon Firered](https://github.com/ZiedYT/chatsRevenge-firered/), follow the mod setup in the mod page
     - More to come :D
-- `By adding the Lua script you can choose if the software should automatically be launched when opening OBS`

 ## Game Mods:
 Game mods where chat can influence the game using bits.